Saffron Revolution: August 2007 – Removal of fuel subsidies

-On 15 August 2007 the government removed subsidies on fuel causing a rapid and unannounced increase in prices.
+On 15 August 2007, the government removed subsidies on fuel causing a rapid and unannounced increase in prices.
 The government, which has a monopoly on fuel sales, raised prices from about $1.40 to $2.80 a gallon, and boosted the price of natural gas by about 500%.
 This increase in fuel prices led to an increase in food prices.
 Soon afterwards, protesters took to the streets to protest the current conditions.

 While the International Monetary Fund and World Bank had been recommending the lifting of subsidies for some time to allow for a free market to determine fuel prices, these organisations did not recommend removing all of the subsidies unannounced.
 The fuel is sold by Myanma Oil and Gas Enterprise, a state-owned fuel company.

 August 2007 – Initial demonstrations

 In response to the increase in fuel prices, citizens protested in demonstrations beginning on 19 August.
 In response to the protests, the government began arresting and beating demonstrators.
 The government arrested 13 prominent Burmese dissidents including Min Ko Naing, Ko Ko Gyi, Min Zeya, Ko Jimmy, Pyone Cho, Arnt Bwe Kyaw and Ko Mya Aye.
 The government newspaper New Light of Myanmar reported that these individual's actions caused civil unrest that "was aimed at undermining peace and security of the State and disrupting the ongoing National Convention."
-The United States condemned the arrest of these dissidents on 22 August with the State Department's acting spokesman stating "The United States calls for the immediate release of these activists and for an end of the regime's blatant attempt to intimidate and silence those who are engaged in peaceful promotion of democracy and human rights in Burma...We call on the regime to engage in a meaningful dialogue with the leaders of Burma's democracy movement and ethnic minority groups and to make tangible steps toward a transition to civilian democratic rule."
+The United States condemned the arrest of these dissidents on 22 August, with the State Department's acting spokesman stating "The United States calls for the immediate release of these activists and for an end of the regime's blatant attempt to intimidate and silence those who are engaged in peaceful promotion of democracy and human rights in Burma...We call on the regime to engage in a meaningful dialogue with the leaders of Burma's democracy movement and ethnic minority groups and to make tangible steps toward a transition to civilian democratic rule."

 On 21–22 August 2007, participants of the protests on 19 August were detained by local authorities.
 Their houses were searched without a warrant.
-These demonstrators could have been charged with up to one year in prison; under the 5/96 Law, that is used to condemn those who disrupt the stability of the state.
+These demonstrators could have been charged with up to one year in prison; under the 5/96 Law, which is used to condemn those who disrupt the stability of the state.